-In 2023, the Board consistently convened a series of regular meetings, ensuring no fewer than (6) sessions throughout the annual financial year.
+In 2024, the Board consistently convened a series of regular meetings, ensuring no fewer than (7) sessions throughout the annual financial year.
 These meetings were strategically designed to achieve essential governance objectives and oversee the successful implementation of key initiatives.
-Noteworthy accomplishments and milestones reached by the Board during this period are summarized below:
+Note worthy accomplishments and milestones reached by the Board during this period are summarized below:

-A. Comprehensive Strategic Plan, Work Plan and Estimated Budget:
+A. Comprehensive Strategic Plan, Action Plan and Estimated Budget

-The board discussed the revised comprehensive strategic plan and the company's core objectives in light of expected changes in the Qatari insurance market.
-Based on this, the board formulated action plans and risk management policies and approved them.
-The estimated budget and long-term action plan for the coming years were also discussed.
+The Board participated and discussed the revised comprehensive strategic plan and the basic objectives of the company in light of the expected changes in the Qatari insurance market, and in light of this it identified and approved the business plans and risk management policies.
+The Board also discussed the estimated budget and work plan for the coming years.

-B. Company's Performance:
+B. Company's Performance

-The Board followed up and monitored the financial performance of the company and discussed and approved its quarterly and annual financial statements
+The Board followed up and monitored the Company's financial performance and discussed and approved its quarterly and annual financial statements compared to the specific business plans.

-C. Performance of the committees emanating from the Board:
+C. Performance of the committees emanating from the Board

-Elected in 2021, the board promptly established the committees, aligning with legal and governance regulations.
+Elected in 2024, the board promptly established the committees, aligning with legal and governance regulations.
 Throughout the year, the board closely monitored and assessed their performance, including:

-I. Audit and Risk Committee Performance:
+I. Audit and Risk Committee Performance